 When psychological, neurobehavioral or neuropsychological testing is performed in a SNF, ICF or ECF, a copy of the test and the resulting report must be maintained in the person’s medical record at the facility

+Telemedicine and Telehealth

+Documentation requirements for a telemedicine or telehealth service are the same as for an in-person visit and must accurately reflect the services rendered.
+Documentation must identify the means of delivery when provided by telemedicine or telehealth.

 PEER SPECIALIST SERVICES

 Statement of Benefits